 There will be student activities on campus this fall semester.
 These activities will be conducted within the parameters of maintaining physical distancing and providing as safe an environment as possible for those participating.

 Yes!
 You are able to meet with your academic advisor.
 All meetings are encouraged to be done virtually by appointment.

 New students will be able to find this information on their myBryan account by Orientation (July 29, 30, and 31).

 In an effort to further reduce the opportunity for the spread of COVID 19 the College has decided that at this time no visitors will be permitted in the residence hall or rooms.
 This temporary measure will be enforced until state and/or federal guidelines regarding COVID 19, are eased or terminated.

 Yes!
 The dining hall will be open to students.
 The seating capacity will be reduced to meet state and local guidelines.
-Further details can be found in the Plan for a Healthy Fall document.

 Students are not required to be tested prior to returning to campus.
 However, local and state medical professionals encourage students to be in close proximity of their homes for 14 days prior to coming to campus.
 Although not testing upon arrival, we do ask for those planning to come on campus to self-monitor and if showing signs or symptoms, to delay arrival until they are symptom free.

 There will be some changes in residence life.
 A covered, outdoor student interaction space is being provided in the center of campus.
 Common areas will be adjusted to adhere to current physical distancing guidelines.